Braddon, Australian Capital Territory: Hotel Ainslie (Mercure Canberra)

 The Hotel Ainslie (currently operating as the Mercure Canberra) was built in the English Arts and Craft style as a government hostel to accommodate the transfer of public servants in 1926 and 1927.
 Since 1928 it has operated as a hotel (at times called the Ainslie Rex and Olims Canberra Hotel) and has been extended significantly to the southwest.
 The exterior of the original structure, the garden in front of the hotel, including the Atlas cedars, Mediterranean cypresses and the Atlas cedars along Batman Street and the landscaped central courtyard are heritage listed.

 Lonsdale Street

 Historically an industrial area comprising car yards and factories, Lonsdale Street has in recent decades transformed into a cosmopolitan hub and the commercial centre of Braddon.
 Lonsdale Street is home to shops selling items by original Canberra designers, stylish Australian fashions, imported designer shoes and handcrafted gifts and homewares.
 There is also a mix of restaurants, bakeries, bike shops, food vans, camping stores, car yards and hairdressing salons.
-The Lonsdale Street Traders is a temporary commercial destination in a converted tyre-warehouse, and a boutique hotel is planned for the northern end of the street, opening in 2015.

 During the Summernats car festival, Lonsdale Street is the site of an annual unofficial street parade, the Lonsdale Street Cruise.
 The parade features all types of cars and draws crowds of spectators.

 Lonsdale Street was named Canberra's 'hippest hood' by The Sydney Morning Herald in September 2013.